department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care.md

   - Specialized care (including organ transplants, intensive care for mental and physical conditions, and care for traumatic injuries).
 [See more VA medical and surgical specialty care services](https://www.va.gov/healthbenefits/access/specialty_care_services.asp).
 - Emergency care in a VA hospital, outpatient clinic, or Vet Center.
 [Find a VA health facility near you](https://www.vets.gov/facilities/).
 - Emergency care in a non-VA hospital, clinic, or other medical setting—only under certain conditions.
 For us to consider covering non-VA emergency care for a non-service-connected condition, you’ll need to meet several requirements.
 [Learn more about non-VA emergency medical care](https://www.va.gov/HEALTHBENEFITS/access/emergency_care.asp).
-- Mental health services to treat certain issues like posttraumatic stress (PTSD), military sexual trauma (MST), depression, and substance use problems.
+- Mental health services to treat certain issues like posttraumatic stress disorder (PTSD), military sexual trauma (MST), depression, and substance use problems.
 [Learn more about mental health services](/healthcare/health-conditions/mental-health/).
 - Assisted living and home health care (depending on your needs and income as well as space in the programs).
 [Learn more about assisted living and home health care](/healthcare/about-va-health-care/assisted-living-and-home-health-care/).
 - Prescriptions written by a VA doctor.
 [Refill your prescriptions](/healthcare/prescriptions/).